-\header{Comparison to literature approaches} The strong results achieved by the proposed methods should be seen as an indication for the use of encoder-predictor models for the purpose of sleep staging and most likely long time series annotation tasks in general.
-This could also be seen as a hint towards increased architectural simplicity as many of the competing approaches that fall into the encoder-predictor category, see \Cref{tab:architectures}, rely on custom model components as specific encoder or pooling layers.
-Apart from the recently proposed S4-layer, which can serve as a drop-in replacement for recurrent or transformer layers, we only leverage standard model components.
+\header{Comparison to literature approaches} The strong results achieved by the proposed methods should be seen as an indication of the effectiveness of encoder-predictor models for the purpose of sleep staging and, most likely, long time series annotation tasks in general.
+This could also be seen as a recommendation for adopting greater architectural simplicity as many of the competing approaches that fall into the encoder-predictor category, see \Cref{tab:architectures}, rely on custom model components such as specific encoder or pooling layers.
+Apart from the recently proposed S4-layer, which can serve as a drop-in replacement for recurrent or transformer layers, this study only leveraged standard model components.

 \header{Model complexity} Finally, it is worth stressing that all performance comparisons should be set into perspective with the complexity of the underlying model.
-Even though we acknowledge that the number of model parameters is an imperfect proxy for model complexity, it is most widely reported in the literature.
-In Table A.6 in the supplementary material, we compare parameter counts of the proposed models to those from models used in the literature.
-The proposed models reach parameter counts around $5\times 10^6$ and therefore lie in a similar range as competing approaches.
-Accepting parameter counts as proxy for model complexity, the strong performance of the proposed models is not due to an excessively complex model.
+Even though the authors acknowledge that the number of model parameters is an imperfect proxy for model complexity, it is the most widely reported in the literature.
+In Table~\ref{tab:model-size-training-time} of the supplementary material, this study compares parameter counts of the proposed models to those of models used in the literature.
+The proposed models achieve parameter counts around $5\times 10^6$ and therefore fall in a similar range as competing approaches.
+If parameter counts are accepted as a proxy for model complexity, the strong performance of the proposed models cannot be attributed to an excessively complex model.